What is mycophenolate?

 Mycophenolate may be taken for long periods to manage immune conditions.
 In addition to possible effects mentioned above, the following are rare but possible long term side effects, or long term issues that may concern patients

-- Cancer: Studies of transplant patients taking mycophenolate have found it may increase risk of some cancers such as lymph node cancers (lymphomas) and skin cancers (see Precautions overleaf).
+- Cancer: Studies of transplant patients taking mycophenolate have found it may increase risk of some cancers such as lymph node cancers (lymphomas) and skin cancers (see Precautions).
 There may be a similar risk in people with rheumatic conditions who take mycophenolate for long periods of time.
 You should discuss this issue with your rheumatologist before starting the medicine.
 For general cancer prevention, stopping smoking is recommended.

 More information about possible side effects